RSSchermer/web_glitz.rs/README.md

-# WebGlitz - Low Level web-graphics framework for Rust
+# WebGlitz - low level web-graphics framework for Rust

 WebGlitz is a "Rusty" abstraction on top of WebGL 2.0 that aims to make it safer and easier to interface with the GPU without much additional runtime overhead in the core render-loop.
 The API is inspired by modern graphics API's like